 for $4+2 \epsilon$ dimensions.
 This change in sign avoids the analytic continuation of the usual value $n=4-2\epsilon$ to $\epsilon < 0$.
 The dimensionally regularized integral we can write as

-The dimensionally regularized integral minus the pole, \ie the finite part of the dimensionally regularized integral, is the same as the plus-subtracted integral modulo terms of the order $\epsilon$.
-The third line in Eq.(\ref{eq:plus_dimreg}) shows that the difference between a dimensionally regularized splitting kernel and a plus-subtracted splitting kernel manifests itself as terms proportional to $\delta(1-z)$.
-Physically, they represent contributions to a soft-radiation phase space integral.
+The dimensionally regularized integral minus the pole, \ie the finite part of the dimensionally regularized integral, is the same as the plus--subtracted integral modulo terms of the order $\epsilon$.
+The third line in Eq.\eqref{eq:plus_dimreg} shows that the difference between a dimensionally regularized splitting kernel and a plus--subtracted splitting kernel manifests itself as terms proportional to $\delta(1-z)$.
+Physically, they represent contributions to a soft--radiation phase space integral.

-Before we move on introducing a gluon density we can slightly reformulate the splitting kernel $\hat{P}_{q \leftarrow q}$ in Eq.(\ref{eq:qcd_pqq}).
-If the plus prescription regularizes the pole at $z \to 1$, what happens when we include the numerator of the regularized function, \eg the quark splitting kernel, as compared to leaving it out?
+Before we move on introducing a gluon density we can slightly reformulate the splitting kernel $\hat{P}_{q \leftarrow q}$ in Eq.\eqref{eq:qcd_pqq}.
+If the plus prescription regularizes the pole at $z \to 1$, what happens when we include the numerator of the regularized function, \eg the quark splitting kernel?
 The finite difference between these results is